 20. Which office management software are you familiar with?

-23. How do you handle confidential information?
+23. How do you ensure the confidentiality of sensitive information?

 24. Do you work well in a team environment?

-27. What are your future goals?
+27. What are your future career goals?

 Take away: 50 Office Manager interview questions